As a member of the Plan, you have a variety of options at retirement.

 When you take your benefits from any pension arrangement, they are checked against HMRC’s Lifetime Allowance (LTA).
 The LTA is the total amount you can have in all your pension arrangements without paying an additional tax charge.
 The LTA for the 2021/22 tax year is £1.073 million.
 If the total of your pension benefits is more than the LTA, you are charged tax on the excess.

 Financial guidance and advice

-Pension Wise is a free and impartial guidance service set up by the government, which aims to help you understand your choices and how they work.
-You can find out more on the Pension Wise website.
-You can also visit the MoneyHelper website to find an independent financial adviser in your area.
+MoneyHelper offers money and pensions advice and is provided by The Money and Pensions Service which is sponsored by the Department for Work and Pensions.
+Pension Wise is a free and impartial guidance service also provided by the government which aims to help you understand your pension choices and how they work.
+You can find out more on the Pension Wise website and by telephone 0800 138 3944.
+You can also visit the MoneyHelper and Money and Pensions Service websites for more information.

 You should access the pensions guidance services and consider taking independent financial advice to help you understand the choices available and decide which option is most suitable for you.
 Information about financial advisers in your area is available on the MoneyHelper website here.